coprolit/rpg-rules/combat-rules.md

 # Combat Rules

+`DB` A combatant’s **Defensive Bonus** is modified by x3 his Quickness bonus or penalty.

+_A defender only has three times his Quickness stat bonus factored into his DB if he is aware that he is in a combat situation and is free to move._

+`OB` The **Offensive Bonus** is the attacker’s modifier to the attack roll.
+It consists of his skill bonus with the weapon used (modified for range if applicable), any special bonus granted by the weapon itself, and any additional modifiers imposed by the GM.

+_Some or all of this OB may be shifted to defense if desired._

 ## Attack Procedure
 1. Roll `open-ended` high.
 2. If the initial die roll falls within the fumble range for the weapon/attack, resolve the fumble.
 The attack procedure ends here.
 Otherwise, continue: